Avoid These Common Mistakes

 5. No high heel policy.
 High heels can damage your floors, more on that in another post.

-6. Use Bona Wood Floor Cleaner on your polyurethane treated wood floors.
+6. Use Bona Wood Floor Cleaner or another approved hardwood floor cleaner on your polyurethane treated wood floors.
 Never use products that contain wax or silicone which can dull the finish on your floors and prevent the polyurethane from adhering with future coatings.
 Always read the product label but some to avoid are Murphy’s Oil soap, Endust, and Mop and Glow.